younata/coz-e/src/build_log/chapter_4.md

 - 2022-10-27 - Sanded off fiberglass from lower 45° angled side on the lower face of the upper landing gear bulkhead.
 - 2022-10-28 - Trimmed fiberglass off F-22 bulkhead.
 Sanded excess micro & epoxy off F-22 bulkhead.
 Drilled 1/4 inch holes in hardpoints of forward landing gear bulkhead, finishing the part.
 Sanded off fiberglass from the upper 45° angled side pieces on the lower face of the upper landing gear bulkhead.
 - 2022-10-29 - Glassed the forward face of the F-22 bulkhead.
+- 2022-10-30 - Finished the Aft Landing Gear Attach Bulkhead (trimmed fiberglass & drilled holes).
+Pulled peel ply of of the F-22 bulkhead.